husmen/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am Houssem Menhour, currently studying Computer Engineering at Kocaeli University with a focus on Data Science and Machine Learning.
-I program mostly in C++ and Python, but recently started picking interest in Go and Scala as well.
+I am Houssem Menhour, a Computer Vision Engineer at Visiomex where I build industrial quality control and automation systems.
+Before that I have worked on a variety of topics while pursuing my Computer Engineering degree at Kocaeli University, including Autonomous Vehicles, Distributed Systems, Stream Processing and Big Data Analytics.
+I program mostly in C++, C# and Python, but recently started picking interest in Go and Rust as well.

 This is a space where I share some random thoughts, and write about interesting projects and topics in my field.